Moataz-AbdElKhalek/hackable.ca_writeups/pwnables/buffer overflow/buffer overflow1.md

 # Solution

 1. Analyzing code
+2. Compiling the code
-2. crafting our buffer overflow input
+3. crafting our buffer overflow input

 ## 1. Analyzing code
 Looking at the sourcecode we notice that this is an easy buffer overflow example.